alexseymer/WAPOR2023_W5_ASDQ/README.md

 All participants are encouraged to clone the git repository [(need help with git?)](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) before the workshop starts and make sure they can run Jupyter Notebooks with R code on their laptops.
 The repository contains all slides, data and code in Jupyter Notebooks used during the workshop.

+Please go through the DataDownload Notebook before the worksop starts

 ## Folder content

-- Session1.ppt   - Introduction (Powerpoint slides)
+- Slidedeck.ppt   - Introduction (Powerpoint slides)
+- DataDownload.ipynb - Preparing the data for the workshop (R Code in Jupyter Notebook)
-- Session2.ipynb - Design effect and weighting (R Code in Jupyter Notebook)
+- Weighting.ipynb - Design effect and weighting (R Code in Jupyter Notebook)
-- Session3.ipynb - Response styles (R Code in Jupyter Notebook)
+- ResponseStyle.ipynb - Response styles (R Code in Jupyter Notebook)

 ## Required software